AshishRanjanMCA/DevSecOps-Project/System Design/README.md

 ![Project Architecture Diagram](project-architecture.png)

-This project follows a layered DevSecOps system design.
+This project follows a layered DevSecOps Architecture.

 - The Kubernetes Cluster consists of one Master node and two Worker nodes.
 - Jenkins acts as the CI/CD orchestrator and manages the pipeline.